Does a courier service require special registrations?

 Be sure to review the Federal Aviation Administration.
 The FAA call hot air balloons "manned free ballooning".
 Review the agency's licensing information.
 Contact the agency: (860) 654-1000.

-What licenses are required for transportation services such as: limousine, livery including motor and school busses, and taxi?
+What licenses are required for transportation services such as: limousine, livery including motor and school busses, taxi and transportation networks such as Uber and Lyft?

-Businesses that provide limousine, livery (including motorbus/school bus) & taxi services are required to obtain a permit through the Connecticut Department of Transportation.
+Businesses that provide limousine, livery (including motorbus/school bus), taxi services and transportation networks such as Uber and Lyft are required to obtain a permit through the Connecticut Department of Transportation.
 Contact the agency: (860) 594-2865.

 Register the vehicle with the Connecticut Department of Motor Vehicles.
 Review rate information.